JulianSobott/networking/docs/external/Getting_started.rst

 But because there is always a network between a server and a client, we need another way of calling a server-side function.
 This is where the networking library comes in.
 We now need to setup a few things in the interface.
 We start by importing \
-the networking library and overwriting the :any:`Functions`.
+the networking library and overwriting the :doc:`Functions`.
 These classes define which functions can be called \
 at the server/client.

 *interface.py*